 Why not bake your whole lasagna in the same pan where you’ve caramelized the onion and garlic, browned the veggies, and deglazed with wine and tomatoes?

-Keep all those wonderful flavors together is part of what makes this so fantastic.
+Keeping all those wonderful flavors together is part of what makes this so fantastic.

 Substitutions and Tips for Root Vegetable Lasagna